sighupio/fury-getting-started/fury-on-eks/README.md

 ## Step 4 - Explore the distribution

-In this section, we explore some features of the distribution.
+🚀 Now that the distrbution is finally deployed, you can explore some of the features.

 ### Setup local DNS

+To access more easily the ingresses, you will configurure your local DNS to resolve the address of the ingresses to the internal loadbalancer IP:

-1. Get the address of the internal loadbalancer:
+1. Get the address of the internal load balancer:

 ```bash
 # Get the Load Balancer endpoint